 New Law Improves Access to Tax Residency in Uruguay

 In June 2020, a new decree was introduced to improve access to tax residency in Uruguay.
-According to Forbes, the country is considered one of the most favorable places to obtain residency and a second passport.
+The country is considered one of the most favorable places to obtain residency and a second passport.
+Uruguay is characterized by being a country open to investment with a migration policy that provides a framework of public, legal and economic security for foreign nationals.
+The scheme has been a success so far.

 Key points from Decree 163/20 to obtain tax residency in Uruguay